 This project aims to initiate a new chapter in lipid membrane research.
-Providing a fundamentally new, holistic approach on characterizing the molecular structure of biomimetic membranes, will not only grasp the structure of lipid self-assemblies, but moreover, add an equally profound analysis of the co-involved confined water structure.
-This DTP-scholarship will specifically focus on the interplay of lipid-self assemblies and water under full to low hydrational and sub-zero environmental conditions.
+Providing a fundamentally new, universal approach on characterizing the molecular structure of biomimetic membranes.
+This includes determining the nanostructure of lipid self-assemblies in parallel to the co-involved confined water structure.
+This Bragg PhD studentship will specifically focus on the interplay of lipid-self assemblies and water under full to low hydration and sub-zero environmental conditions.

-The biologically most relevant state of cell membranes is the fluid crystalline state, and the first bilayer model from Gorter and Grendel based on their Langmuir-Blodgett trough experiments from 1925.
-Since then biomembrane-research has come a long way, and both, our experimental techniques at hand as well as our biophysical knowledge has improved manifold.
+Since the early years of the first bilayer models of Gorter and Grendel in 1925, biomembrane-research has come a long way.
+Both, our experimental techniques at hand as well as our biophysical knowledge has improved manifold.
 We recognise now that biomembranes come in many shapes and with a broad range of compositional variation.
 Depending on their functional purpose, biointerfaces are flat and have saddle-like shape or display curved tubular and spherical micellar aggregation forms.
 Moreover, life has to withstand a broad range of extreme environmental settings, such as high pressures of the deep sea, dry desert conditions and a broad range of temperatures.
 Extreme environments place severe physiochemical constraints on life, altering osmotic pressure, internal dynamics and macromolecular interactions.
 Such extreme conditions result in significant perturbations to water structure.

-Your DTP-scholarship will aim to determine the structure and dynamics of model membrane systems mimicking these biointerfaces.
-In particular, you will focus on the confined water of these lipid/water systems in great detail, and hereby shedding light on its interaction with the lipid matrix.
-Clarifying how confined water behaves under well-defined extreme conditions, e.g., from full hydration to low relative humidity or sub-zero temperatures as well as investigating how the structure of water differs under the influence of different geometries and sizes of confinement (planar, tubular, spherical and saddle-like landscapes), will be key to this project.
+This PhD studentship aims to determine the structure and dynamics of model membrane systems mimicking these biointerfaces.
+In particular, we will focus on the confined water of these lipid/water systems in great detail, and hereby shedding light on its interaction with the lipid matrix.
+Clarifying how confined water behaves under well-defined extreme conditions, e.g., from full hydration to low relative humidity or sub-zero temperatures, as well as investigating how the structure of water differs under the influence of different types of confinement (planar, tubular, spherical and saddle-like landscapes), will be key to this project.
 Finally, the influence of compatible solutes which are known to be critical for life in extreme environments, shedding light on the interfacial structure to function relationship of these solutes in well-defined confined spaces.